 In the capacity of Founder-Director of Salon, I edited, wrote and produced The Lounge, an in-house hybrid bulletin that explored conceptual deaf visual art ideology every three months and can be viewed on this website in pdf.

-Today I blog at Disability Arts Online and the Huffington Post about parenting, deaf issues, disability, the arts, and film.
+Today I blog on various sites including Disability Arts Online, Medium and the Huffington Post about parenting, deaf issues, disability, the arts, and film.
 A third blog, The Mostyn-Thomas Journal, which I kept for three years following my daughter’s diagnosis with multiple disabilities, has since been turned into an e-book, My Daughter and I, which you can buy in Amazon’s Kindle store.